-What Can a Handyman Do in Denton, TX?
+What Can a Handyman Do Without a License in Denton, TX?

 Texas does not issue a general “handyman” or “general contractor” license for residential/light commercial repair work, but it DOES require state licenses for specific trades (electrical, plumbing, HVAC, and certain fire-protection work).
 In Denton (Denton County), you typically need a City of Denton contractor registration and must pull permits for many building/MEP jobs even when no state contractor license exists.
 There is no statewide dollar-threshold “handyman exemption” that lets an unlicensed person perform licensed electrical/plumbing/HVAC work—those trades are regulated regardless of job price.